Nephrology Billing Services in Kentucky

 Every KY payer has specific rules for nephrology claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield Nephrology Claims
+Anthem Blue Cross Blue Shield of Kentucky Nephrology Claims

-Anthem Blue Cross Blue Shield processes the largest share of Kentucky commercial nephrology claims.
+Anthem Blue Cross Blue Shield of Kentucky processes the largest share of Kentucky commercial nephrology claims.
 We know their KY specific fee schedules, prior authorization requirements for nephrology procedures, and their appeal timelines when claims are denied.
 90960-90966 are based on patient age and number of physician contacts per month.

-Kentucky Medicaid Managed Care Nephrology Billing
+Kentucky Medicaid (managed care administered by MCOs) Nephrology Billing

-Medicare (CGS Administrators) Nephrology Coverage
+Medicare (CGS Administrators (Jurisdiction 15)) Nephrology Coverage

 Denial Prevention for Kentucky Nephrology